martlin2cz/JRest/README.md

         |
         | (JRest request)
         V
-    [Client app]
+[Client app class]
 ```

 ## Usage
 Take a look to package `cz.martlin.jrest.examples` in `src/test/java` to see more examples.
-Also, take a look to file README-previous-version.md to see more complex (but outdated example application description).
+Also, take a look to file README-previous-version.md to see more complex (but outdated example application's description).

 Since the version 1.3 thing became much simplier.
 So, lets start!